CoinTK/CoinTK/README.md

 # CoinTK
 ## Bitcoin Trading Algorithm Backtesting and Analysis Toolkit

 CoinTK -- An open-sourced framework for rapid prototyping and testing of Bitcoin trading strategies.
-Also check out BitBox, a webserver and iOS app (remote control coming soon!) for backtesting and dry running prototype strategies.
+Also check out [BitBox](https://github.com/CoinTK/BitBox-Server), a webserver and iOS app (remote control coming soon!) built on CoinTK for backtesting and dry running prototype strategies.

 ---